CIRALabs/DNS-Based-VCs-and-Trust-Registries-ID/draft-latour-dns-and-digital-trust.md

 This memo aims to improve global interoperability between different decentralized digital identity ecosystems by ensuring that public DID owners (i.e. credential issuers and sometimes verifiers) have unique and accessible global identifiers.
 The memo also aims to demonstrate how trust registries can enable global interoperability by providing a layer of digital trust in the use of digital credentials, demonstrating that trust registries can facilitate a more efficient and trustworthy credential verification process.
 By leveraging the publicly resolvable and widely supported DNS/DNSSEC infrastructure, entities looking to make a trust decision can easily validate not only the integrity of the credential they are presented with, but also quickly associate the another entity in question with a domain name and organization, as well as their authority and trustworthiness by confirming their membership in a trust registry.
 We will explore how this implementation can present a more decentralized approach to making trust decisions, without having to integrate directly to all trust registries, but instead letting entities involved in private transactions leverage existing internet infrastructure to facilitate their own trust decisions.

-We will focus this memo around a use case involving an individual or an organization receiving a verifiable credential [AnonCreds](https://hyperledger.github.io/anoncreds-spec/) [W3C](https://www.w3.org/TR/vc-data-model/) from an issuer and storing it in their digital wallet.
+We will focus this memo around a use case involving an individual or an organization receiving a verifiable credential {{AnonCreds}} {{W3C-VC-Data-Model}} from an issuer and storing it in their digital wallet.
 When the individual needs to provide proof of identity or other claims, they present the verifiable credential to a verifier in the form of a verifiable claim which normally includes a digital signature.
 The verifier then performs several steps to verify the authenticity of the credential, including extracting the issuer's DID from the credential, resolving it on a distributed ledger (Indy ledger) to obtain the issuer's DID document, verifying the signature of the credential using the public key in the issuer's DID document, verifying the issuer's domain name and public key through DNS queries using URI and TLSA records, and finally verifying the issuer through a trust registry grounded in the DNS using URI and TLSA records, while ensuring all these DNS records are properly signed and validated with DNSSEC.

 This process allows for the secure and decentralized verification of digital credentials in a manner that is transparent and auditable, while also existing alongside and independent of the many different decentralized identity ecosystems and implementations by grounding itself in the DNS.